 An expansion of the Chino Desalter will increase new water production by 3,500 acre-feet per year.
 Production capacity at the Arlington Desalter will also be expanded thanks to a new 5,400 horse power pump station.

 Then, five miles of 30-inch pipe will be placed underground along La Sierra Avenue to connect the two desalter facilities to the La Sierra Tank.
 This connection will facilitate the delivery of the new water supply to more than 80,000 customers in Western’s Riverside retail service area.

-There will be some traffic interruptions on La Sierra Avenue during the construction period, and all motorists should use an alternate route if possible.
+There will be some traffic interruptions on La Sierra Avenue while work continues in the public right-of-way (anticipated through March).

 Upcoming Construction and Lane Closures

 Thank you for your patience during the ongoing installation of the La Sierra Pipeline.

 The Blackburn Road left turn lane going southbound on La Sierra, will be closed for construction starting on Feb.
 2. We apologize for this inconvenience.